It might be easy to make a drunk friend throw up, but the same might not be the case with your dog. No, we are not talking about alcohol here!

 - Wait for at least 15 minutes for the dog to puke.
 If still, they don’t vomit; with vet approval, give them a second dose.

+Other MedicationsIf you are thinking, how to make my dog vomit without hydrogen peroxide?
 Well, if you will be able to take your pet to the vet, they will use medications instead of hydrogen peroxide.
-Mainly they use the medications;
+Mainly they use medications;

 Not, in any case, take these matters lightly.
 If you ever get stuck with your dog in this situation, calm down, and with the above information in mind, ensure whether;

 After a bit of clarity, act accordingly.
-As stated earlier, situations need to be handled calmly but require immediate actions.
+As stated earlier, situations need to be handled calmly but require immediate action.

 After the procedure completes, your dog must be devastated by vomiting and weakness.
 Ask for the vet’s advice on what to give to calm the dog after the vomiting.
 If required, you can take the dog to the vet for a standard checkup and after-care guidance.